-- c) Test 3: [conditional] If the TOE obtains time from the underlying VS, the evaluator shall record the time on the TOE, modify the time on the underlying VS, and verify the modified time is reflected by the TOE.
-If there is a delay between the setting the time on the VS and when the time is reflected on the TOE, the evaluator shall ensure this delay is consistent with the TSS and Guidance. - Test 1 The evaluator set the local clock from the console and observed the time change and corresponding audit record. - Test 2 The evaluator configured NTP and observed the time change and corresponding audit record. - Test 3 Not applicable, as the TOE does not obtain its time from an underlying VS.
+c) Test 3: [conditional] If the TOE obtains time from the underlying VS, the evaluator shall record the time on the TOE, modify the time on the underlying VS, and verify the modified time is reflected by the TOE.
+If there is a delay between the setting the time on the VS and when the time is reflected on the TOE, the evaluator shall ensure this delay is consistent with the TSS and Guidance.

+Test 1 - The evaluator set the local clock from the Device Provisioning Application (DPA) and observed the time change and corresponding audit record.

+Test 2 - Not applicable, as the TOE does not claim NTP.

+Test 3 - Not applicable, as the TOE does not obtain its time from an underlying VS

-2.6.5 TSF TESTING (NDCPP22E:FPT\TST\EXT.1)
+2.6.6 TSF TESTING (NDCPP22E:FPT\TST\EXT.1)

-2.6.5.1 NDcPP22E:FPT\TST\EXT.1.1
+2.6.6.1 NDcPP22E:FPT\TST\EXT.1.1